jerps/rss-ticker/README.md

-## rss-ticker v0.3.0 - A html custom element (web component) that implements an RSS/Atom ticker
+## rss-ticker v0.3.1 - A html custom element (web component) that implements an RSS/Atom ticker

 ***

 ### License

-rss-ticker is [MIT Licensed](LICENSE.md).
+rss-ticker is [MIT Licensed](LICENSE.txt).
 You may use, distribute and copy it under the license terms.

 ### Changes

+* v0.3.1 (september 14, 2019)

+  * Misc changes & bugfixes.

 * v0.3.0 (july 5, 2019)